The Hall of Fame Case for Bobby Abreu

 Abreu was one of the most productive players in baseball for the better part of two decades.
 He might not have been your typical five-tool player where every tool was an A+, but there was nothing that Abreu couldn’t do on a baseball field, as he was one of the most well-rounded players in MLB history.

-This year is Abreu’s third on the ballot, giving him seven more chances to get closer to the 75% of the vote required for induction.
+This year is Abreu’s sixth on the ballot, giving him a few more chances to get closer to the 75% of the vote required for induction.
 Hopefully over the next few years, Hall of Fame voters begin to appreciate the great career that Abreu put together and reward him with a place in Cooperstown.